iyedg/iyedg.github.io/content/post/create_covid19_dashbord_plotly_dash/index.md

 This object is central to our application in the sense that it acts as the orchestrator of the interaction between our layout components through the callbacks we define.

+In addition to creating a Dash `app` object, we pass style information through the `external_stylesheets` key word.

 **app.py**

 ```python {linenos=table}